aiplanethub/getting-started-with-r-programming-for-data-science/importing-and-working-with-data-in-r/984-Working With Variables & Data in R.md

-These are the ages of patient.
+These are the ages of the patients.

 ### Mean of a Variable

-We can use mean() function to calculate the mean of the data points of a variable.
+We can use the mean() function to calculate the mean of the data points of a variable.

 mean(LungCapData$Age)